 An irrigation tech can inspect your line and diagnose the problem.

-Here at Ground Source, we recommend 3/4 inch of water per zone, both for your lawn and your planting beds.
+Here at Ground Source in Central Florida, we recommend 3/4 inch of water per zone, both for your lawn and your planting beds.
 (If your beds are planted with drought-tolerant plants, they’ll need less water than the rest of your yard.)